parachain-tracker/parachain-tracker/README.md

 ## Database

-Run the following script to set up a database for development
+Run the following script to set up the database for development

 ```bash
 npm run db:init